Top Moving Destinations In Florida: Suburbs Emerge As Top Spots For Homeownership Dreams

 St. Johns County, with an average home price of nearly $458,000 — the highest among Florida’s top 10 migration hotspots — attracts with its booming tech sector, strong business growth, and proximity to Jacksonville.
 Major employers like Northrop Grumman, along with growing manufacturing firms such as Vermeer Southeast and Rulon, contribute to its economic appeal.

-California, meanwhile, sent nearly 1,300 new residents—and an eye-catching 90% of them own their homes, indicating a more established group of transplants likely seeking a long-term change.
+California, meanwhile, sent nearly 1,300 new residents — and an eye-catching 90% of them own their homes, which points to a more established group of transplants likely seeking a long-term change.

 6. Manatee County